The Four Noble Truths

 1. KillingPāṇātipātā veramaṇī

-Extend compassion to all living beings, even insects.
-Cultivate respect for life in all its forms.
+Extend compassion to all beings, even insects.
+Respect life.
 Avoid intentionally causing death.

 2. StealingAdinnādānā veramaṇī

-Respect others' property and consent.
-Practice contentment with what you have.
-Be mindful of taking things unintentionally (e.g., office supplies, time).
+Respect others' property/consent.
+Practice contentment.
+Be mindful of unintentional taking (e.g., office supplies).

 3. Sexual misconductKāmesumicchācāra veramaṇī

-Engage in sexual activity responsibly and ethically, avoiding harm, exploitation, coercion, or deceit towards yourself or others.
-Respect commitments and consent.
+Engage sexually responsibly & ethically, avoiding harm, exploitation, coercion, deceit.
+Respect commitments & consent.

 4. False speechMusāvādā veramaṇī

-Speak truthfully, kindly, constructively, and at the right time.
-Avoid gossip, slander, harsh words, and meaningless chatter that wastes time or causes division.
+Speak truthfully, kindly, constructively, timely.
+Avoid gossip, slander, harsh words, meaningless chatter.

 5. Intoxicants causing heedlessnessSurāmerayamajja-pamādaṭṭhānā veramaṇī